deadpixi/libtmt/README.rst

 I then ended up targeting the `Minix`_ console, which was incredibly simple (only 16 escape sequences).
 Sadly, one of the requirements of libtmt was to work transparently with multibyte characters in any multibyte encoding supported the operating sytem.
-The common terminfo entry for minix maps box-drawing characters to a fixed set of codes with the high-bit set, which breaks many multibyte encoding schemes.
+The common terminfo entry for Minix maps box-drawing characters to a fixed set of codes with the high-bit set, which breaks many multibyte encoding schemes.
 If libtmt stuck with Minix emulation, it would never support box drawing (and, what's worse, would